rfong/sustenance/bread/README.md

 # bread

+## use cases
+- Want to quickly produce a very large volume of inexpensive & crowd-pleasing calories for a potluck/picnic?
+Make [high-hydration ciabatta](sourdough_ciabatta.md), [pain l'ancienne](pain_lancienne.md), or [seedy bread](seedy_bread.md).
+- Want to punish yourself while simultaneously deepening your understanding of bread chemistry and perfecting your mastery over bread variables?
+Try [Tartine-style sourdough](sourdough_tartine.md).
+- Want to do an interactive bread activity with friends?
+Try [simple flatbread mountain](flatbread.md) (quick & super easy), [soft pretzels](soft_pretzels.md) (medium speed & ease), or [sourdough bagels](ny_sourdough_bagels.md) (prep required).
+- "I don't have time to make bread": I made pain l'ancienne 2-3 times a week while working 90 hrs/week as an MIT undergrad with a $100-120/mo food budget, so I'm pretty confident that anyone with an oven and a fridge can fit this bread into their lifestyle.
+It really is that low-effort.
+And it's nice for a student budget that you can get bread flour from restaurant supply stores for $0.40/lb!

+## effort notes on my favorite breads, sorted from least to most labor-intensive
++ [flatbread mountain](flatbread.md) - Quick and simple flatbread mountain party pile with no lead time.
+Requires a powerful range hood and good ventilation.
+I have definitely set off the smoke alarm many times; try to use a high-smoke-point oil such as avocado oil or ghee.
+Best with 1-2 helpers.
+[Naan](naan.md) is more delicious and also very simple to make, but dough needs to be prepped 1-2 hours ahead of time and will get your hands oily.
-+ [pain_lancienne.md](pain_lancienne.md) - Delayed fermentation bread, or pain l'ancienne.
++ [pain l'ancienne](pain_lancienne.md) - Delayed fermentation bread, or pain l'ancienne.
 Instant yeast based.
 Extremely low-effort bread, no dough babysitting time.
 Very bready tasting, not sour.
 15 min active work (5 min mixing, 2-3 days waiting, 10 min shaping on bake day).
 Requires dough fridge space for 2-3 days.
 Crowd pleaser.
-+ [sourdough_ciabatta.md](sourdough_ciabatta.md) - I call my variant "Fool's Ciabatta".
++ [high-hydration ciabatta](sourdough_ciabatta.md) - I call my variant "Fool's Ciabatta".
 A super-high-hydration quick ferment using both sourdough starter and instant yeast.
-Extremely moist and holey with fantastic rise and a mild yet rich flavor.
+Extremely moist and holey with fantastic rise and a mild yet rich flavor, almost eggy-tasting somehow.
 Soft but browned crust.
 Only a little more work than pain l'ancienne.
 5 min active work, 1-3 hrs of occasional babysitting, then 10 min of baking work.
 Crowd pleaser.
 Can be done either same day or overnight.
-+ [sourdough_tartine.md](sourdough_tartine.md) - Tartine-style sourdough.
-Not too sour, tender and holey crumb but not too holey, crunchy crust, very beautiful when done correctly.
-Tasty but effortful; requires a solid day of babysitting (about 8 hrs on/off) and then the next morning (~1.5 hrs).
-+ [ny_sourdough_bagels.md](ny_sourdough_bagels.md) - Adaptation of Peter Reinhart's NY-style sourdough bagels to work with less fridge space.
-+ [flatbread.md](flatbread.md) - Quick and simple flatbread mountain party pile for those who crave flatbread.
-Requires a powerful range hood and good ventilation.
-I have definitely set off the smoke alarm before.
-Best with 1-2 helpers.
-+ [seedy_bread.md](seedy_bread.md) - Hearty moist seedy bread with some whole wheat and rye flour!
++ [seedy bread](seedy_bread.md) - Hearty moist seedy bread with some whole wheat and rye flour!
 Crowd pleaser.
 Similar amount of work to ciabatta, longer primary fermentation.
 Uses a dutch oven.

-## use cases
-- Want to quickly produce a very large volume of inexpensive and delicious calories for a potluck/picnic?
-Make high-hydration ciabatta, pain l'ancienne, or seedy bread.
-- Want to punish yourself while simultaneously deepening your understanding of bread chemistry and perfecting your mastery over bread variables?
-Try Tartine-style sourdough.
-- Want to do an interactive bread activity with friends?
-Try flatbread mountain (quick & super easy), soft pretzels (medium speed & ease), or sourdough bagels (prep required).
-- "I don't have time to make bread": I made pain l'ancienne 2-3 times a week while working 90 hrs/week as an MIT undergrad with a $100-120/mo food budget, so I'm pretty confident that anyone with an oven and a fridge can fit this bread into their lifestyle.
-It really is that low-effort.
-And it's nice for a student budget that you can get bread flour from restaurant supply stores for $0.40/lb!
++ [scallion pancakes](scallion_pancakes.md) - There are many ways to make scallion pancakes, but Hannah Che's version is the most delicious by far.
+Dough requires an overnight fridge rest, and then it's just a lot of very oily rolling and shaping that is better done with the help of friends and aprons.
++ [sourdough bagels](ny_sourdough_bagels.md) - Adaptation of Peter Reinhart's NY-style sourdough bagels to work with less fridge space.
+Better done with friends.
++ [tartine sourdough](sourdough_tartine.md) - Tartine-style sourdough.
+Not too sour, tender and holey crumb but not too holey, crunchy crust, very beautiful when done correctly.
+Tasty but effortful; requires a solid day of babysitting (about 8 hrs on/off) and then the next morning (~1.5 hrs).

 ## resources